kaylon/fate-template/example.md

 | Blind Crone     | Smells of incense | Sharp nails     |
 | Mute Twins      | Blank stare       | Ropes           |

+The cult’s influence permeates Mistvale.
+Some villagers aid them out of fear; others turn a blind eye, hoping to avoid notice.
+The fog is both their shield and their prison, for while it grants them power, it also isolates them from the world beyond.

 ## 4.1 Discovery

-The cult performs rituals in the woods, using the fog as cover.
-The characters may find a circle of cultists mid-ritual, with a victim prepared for sacrifice.
-Interrupting the ritual may save a life, but also draw the cult's wrath.

-The ritual site is marked by symbols in the earth and the stench of burning herbs.
-Cultists chant in a language none of the villagers speak.
-The victim may be a missing villager or an outsider.

-- The cult uses the fog to hide their movements and confuse pursuers.
-- If the ritual is interrupted, the cultists may fight, flee, or attempt to complete the ritual at any cost.
-- Saving the victim may provide valuable information about the cult's plans.
+Uncovering the cult’s activities is a pivotal moment in the campaign.
+The party might stumble upon a ritual by following strange lights into the woods, overhearing coded conversations in the inn, or tracking a missing villager to a secluded glade.
+However they arrive, the scene is always the same: a circle of masked figures, the air thick with incense and fear, and a victim—bound, gagged, and awaiting a grim fate.

+The ritual site is a study in contrasts: the natural beauty of the forest marred by scorched earth, twisted symbols, and the acrid stench of burning herbs.
+The chanting is guttural, rhythmic, and utterly alien—words that seem to claw at the edges of understanding.
+The fog is so dense that even torchlight struggles to penetrate it, and every shadow seems to move with a will of its own.

-::: squarebox
+::: roundedbox
-**Ritual in the Woods**

-*In a forest clearing, the fog is so thick you can barely see a meter ahead.
-Voices chant in a forgotten tongue, and a hooded figure raises a knife above an improvised altar.
-Cultists sway around the circle, moving to the rhythm of guttural chants.
-The victim, bound and gagged, struggles to break free.
-The air vibrates with dark energy, and for a moment, you feel something ancient watching from the fog.*
+**OPTIONAL RULE: Safe Haven**

+When characters find shelter in a well-guarded or consecrated location, such as the inn or a protected home, they may attempt to rest and recover.
+During a short rest, each character can regain a small amount of Will or heal minor wounds.
+However, if the party chooses to spend the night, the GM may introduce unsettling dreams, cryptic visions, or lingering unease as a reminder that true safety is rare in Mistvale.
+Only in places truly protected from the supernatural can the party rest without risk of nightmares or mysterious disturbances.
 :::

+If the party intervenes, chaos erupts.
+Cultists scatter into the mist, some fighting with wild abandon, others fleeing with inhuman speed.
+The victim’s fate hangs in the balance—saving them may earn the party a grateful ally, but it also paints a target on their backs.

+- **The cult uses the fog as both weapon and escape route:** Pursuing them is perilous, as the mists twist paths and conceal traps.
+- **Rituals are always guarded:** Even a lone cultist may have a hidden bell or whistle to summon reinforcements.
+- **The victim may hold crucial information:** Perhaps they overheard plans, glimpsed the cult’s true leader, or possess a token the cult desperately wants returned.
+- **Evidence abounds:** Scraps of parchment, ritual implements, and the lingering aura of dark magic can all be found by those who search carefully.

+> **GM Note:**
+> Build tension with sound and sensation: the snap of a twig, the sudden hush as chanting stops, the cold brush of fog against skin.
+Let the players feel the cult’s paranoia and fanaticism—these are people who believe they are on the brink of something world-changing, and will fight or flee with equal fervor.

-#### Cultist Tactics
+### Cultist Tactics

-The cultists are cunning and desperate, using every advantage the fog and their knowledge of the woods provide:
+Cultists are more than mere thugs; they are cunning, desperate, and intimately familiar with the terrain.
+Their tactics are shaped by the fog and their knowledge of the woods:

-- **Use the fog to obscure movement and escape:** Cultists will dart in and out of the mist, making it hard to follow or target them.
+- **Obscured Movement:** Cultists dart in and out of the mist, using it to break line of sight and launch ambushes.
-- **Attempt to complete the ritual at any cost:** Their primary goal is to finish the sacrifice, even if it means sacrificing themselves.
-- **Summon shadows or spirits to fight for them:** Some cultists have minor magical abilities and can call forth lesser spirits.
-- **Target the most isolated or vulnerable character:** They will try to separate party members and pick them off one by one.
-- **Bargain for their lives if cornered:** If defeat seems inevitable, a cultist may offer information or claim to be under duress.
+- **Ritual Completion at All Costs:** Even when threatened, their priority is the ritual.
+Some may sacrifice themselves to buy time.
+- **Summoning Aid:** A few cultists can call upon minor spirits or animate shadows to harass the party.
+- **Divide and Conquer:** They target isolated or distracted characters, seeking to overwhelm one foe at a time.
+- **Negotiation and Deceit:** When cornered, a cultist might plead for mercy, offer information (true or false), or try to sow discord among the party.

+> **GM Note:**
+> Let cultists use the environment—roots, low branches, sudden drops in the terrain—to their advantage.
+If the party is too cautious, the cult may slip away entirely, leaving only cryptic warnings and a growing sense of dread.

 ## 4.2 Adversary: Cult Leader

 ::: adversary
 name: Master of the Fog
 type: Tier 2 Solo
 description: A fanatical sorcerer, swathed in bandages and mist.
+His eyes burn with unnatural light, and his voice carries the weight of prophecy and madness.
-tactics: Control the fog, attack from afar
+tactics: Control the fog, attack from afar, manipulate cultists and spirits
 difficulty: 14
 thresholds: 12 / 24
 hp: 10
+stress: 5
 atk: +3
 weapons:
   - Fog Ray: Ranged | 2d6 (Magical)
 features:
   - Protective Mist: Ranged attacks against him have disadvantage.
   - Summon Specters: Can summon 1d4 Mist Shadows.
+  - Voice of Command: Once per encounter, can force a cultist or weak-willed NPC to act immediately.
 :::

-The Master is a formidable foe and will use the fog to shield himself and escape if needed.
-If defeated, the cultists scatter, but the main threat remains.
+The Master of the Fog is both the cult’s heart and its greatest liability.
+He is charismatic, but his grip on reality is tenuous.
+In battle, he uses the fog to obscure himself, striking from a distance and summoning spirits to do his bidding.
+If pressed, he will not hesitate to sacrifice his followers or himself to complete the ritual.

+If defeated, the cult’s structure collapses.
+Some members flee into the night, others surrender, and a few may beg the party for protection or forgiveness.
+But the Master’s defeat does not end the threat—the fog’s source remains, and the true confrontation still lies ahead.

 > **GM Note:**
-> The fight can be deadly if the players don't cooperate.
-If the victim is saved, they may become an ally or a source of information.

----
+> Make the Master’s presence unsettling.
+His words should hint at knowledge beyond mortal ken, and his powers should warp the very air around him.
+The fight should feel desperate and strange, with the fog itself seeming to resist the party’s every move.
+If the players save the victim, reward them not just with gratitude, but with a vital clue or an unexpected ally.

 # Chapter 5: Revelations

-This chapter ties all clues together and prepares for the climax.
-The characters may discover the full story of the curse and decide how to confront the Voice Beneath the Fog.

-The diary, found in the abbey or with Father Silvan, reveals the curse's origin: an ancient ritual to seal the Voice Beneath the Fog, requiring the sacrifice of an innocent.
-The diary also mentions the cold iron amulet and a hidden passage under the bell tower.
+The air in Mistvale grows heavier as night falls, a sense of anticipation settling over the village.
+The clues the characters have gathered—cryptic warnings, missing villagers, the oppressive presence of the fog—begin to form a pattern.
+Whispers in the dark, half-remembered rituals, and the haunted eyes of Father Silvan all point to a single, chilling truth: the curse that suffocates Mistvale is not a random misfortune, but the result of a desperate, unfinished act from the village’s past.

+This chapter is the turning point of the campaign.
+Here, the party pieces together the fragmented history of the abbey, the cult, and the supernatural force known as the Voice Beneath the Fog.
+The sense of mystery gives way to the realization that the fate of Mistvale—and perhaps their own souls—depends on the choices they make in the coming hours.

+The discovery of the diary is a moment of revelation and dread.
+Its pages, fragile and stained, hold the confessions and regrets of those who tried to contain the darkness, and failed.
+As the party reads, the boundaries between past and present blur; the echoes of old prayers and desperate bargains seem to fill the silence around them.

 ![](images/example-image-1.png)

 ## 5.1 The Lost Diary

-The diary is written in a shaky hand, with pages torn and stained.
-It describes the events leading up to the abbey fire, the failed ritual, and the growing power of the fog.
-The final entries are desperate pleas for forgiveness and warnings to future generations.
+The diary is a battered, leather-bound volume, its cover warped by heat and water.
+Inside, the ink runs in places, but enough remains legible to piece together a harrowing account.
+The entries begin with hope: descriptions of the abbey’s construction, the arrival of the first relics, and the pride of a community united in faith.
+But as the pages turn, the tone shifts—first to anxiety as the fog creeps in, then to horror as disappearances begin and prayers go unanswered.

+The writer describes the growing influence of a secretive cult, their rituals held in the dead of night, and the gradual corruption of the abbey’s leaders.
+There are mentions of strange lights in the woods, voices heard beneath the floor, and the sense that the fog itself is alive, hungry for something only the villagers can provide.

+The final entries are almost illegible, written in a trembling hand.
+They speak of a failed ritual, a fire set to hide the evidence, and the burden of guilt that cannot be washed away.
+The last page is a plea to anyone who finds the diary: to finish what was started, to succeed where the writer failed, and to beware the Voice that waits in the mist.

 ::: squarebox
 **Diary Reading**